Get Career Guidance Grounded in the Standard

 [matched] Provides actionable feedback on design intent, not just style

-rationale: Review of PR #198 identified a coupling risk between...
+rationale: Review of a recent pull request identified a coupling risk between...

 [matched] Catches cross-cutting concerns during review

-rationale: Review of PR #215 flagged a missing audit trail...
+rationale: Review of a recent pull request flagged a missing audit trail...

 Evidence covers 18/24 artifacts.

-Each row shows the artifact, the marker it matched, and Guide's rationale for the match.
+Each row shows the marker it matched, the rationale for the match, and a provenance label naming where the evidence came from.
 Filter by skill to focus on a specific gap:

 npx fit-landmark evidence --skill architecture_design --email you@example.com